coderefinery/manuals/notes-manager.md

 Update with meta-talk, so that learners can follow along easily:

 - Add Icebreaker and introductory material of the day.
-Try to talk to people as they joined to get them to open HackMD and answer.
+Try to talk to people as they joined to get them to open the Notes and answer.
 - Anything important for following along should not be only said via voice.
-It needs to be in the HackMD, too.
+It needs to be in the Notes, too.
 - New lessons or episodes, with links to them.
 - For exercises, link to exercise and add the duration, end time, goals.
 If these are unclear, bring it up to the instructor by voice.
 - Add a status display about breaks.

 Screenshare it when necessary:

-- During breaks and other times, share the HackMD (including the notification about break, and when it ends).
+- During breaks and other times, share the Notes (including the notification about break, and when it ends).
 - It is nice if the arrangement allows some of the latest questions to be seen, so people are reminded to ask there.
 - Someone else may do this, but should make sure it happens.

-Answer questions
+Answer questions:

 - If there is an question that should be answered by the instructor by voice, bring it up (by voice) to the instructor immediately.
-- During breakout sessions, watch for HackMD notifications about breakout rooms that need help and direct someone to that room.
+- During breakout sessions, watch for Notes notifications about breakout rooms that need help and direct someone to that room.
 - How soon do you answer questions?
 Two points of view: